132nd-vWing/OPERATION-SOCHI/README.md

 2) Mobile air defenses of the 131st Division include SA-8s, SA-13s and SHILKAs deployed to provide anti-air support for the division's units

-3) Suspected SA-6 battery may be deployed IVO LAZAREVSKOE (N43deg 55'/ E039deg 20') protecting a nearby command center (Estimated as a backup commandpost of 131st HQ)
+3) Suspected SA-6 battery may be deployed IVO LAZAREVSKOE (N43deg 55'/ E039deg 20') protecting a nearby command center ; **INTL UPDATE** This site is now estimated as forward command center of 131st motor-rifle division (OBJECTIVE NEMO)

 4) SA-10 battalions are stationed to defend the Russian airbases of NOVOROSSIYSK, MYKOP-KHANSKAYA and MINERALNYE-VODY

+5) **INTL UPDATE** defenses to 131st HQ (OBJECTIVE NEMO) may have already been reinforced as this C2 asset is active and may be used for planning and organizing the impending Russian offensive planned in the region.
+INTL estimate SA15 and/or SA19 may be active in the area **UNCONFIRMED**

 ### ENEMY AIR THREATS
 1) The 3rd Fighter Aviation Regiment is a regional air-superiority regiment of the Russian Air Force.
 The regiment operates Su-27s and is usually known to hold squadrons at QRA at MAYKOP-KHANSKAYA and KRYMSK, however in past week there's been indications of a redeployment of the regiment's unit in light of escalations to the EAST.
 It is therefore should be expected that additional the regiment would operate out of more Eastern bases.